ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 - Provides moderate torque that is more than enough for the flat arena.
 - Easy to use on the robot and integrate with other parts.

 The N20 motor is equipped with an encoder to provide precise motion feedback, ensuring the robot’s movements are accurate.
 The motor drives the rear wheels through a LEGO differential gear system, which allows the robot to maintain smooth and balanced turns even at higher speeds.
-By distributing torque between the two wheels, the differential minimises wheel slip and ensures stability during sharp manoeuvres.
+By distributing torque between the two wheels, the differential minimizes wheel slip and ensures stability during sharp maneuver.
 The integration of encoders with the N20 motors provides real-time feedback for closed-loop control, enabling precise speed regulation and consistent lap performance.
-Although the torque of the N20 is modest, the combination with the differential geartrain makes it well-suited for the flat and predictable competition arena, striking a balance between efficiency, stability, and mechanical simplicity.
+Although the torque of the N20 is modest, the combination with the differential gear makes it well-suited for the flat and predictable competition arena, striking a balance between efficiency, stability, and mechanical simplicity.

 **Mounting:**